camilavaleriarojas/BaSP-A2022-Etapa-1/README.md

 ### Week 01

+Trackgenix's landing page created with HTML based on Figma design.

+### Week 02

-Landing page from Trackgenix created with HTML.
+Basic CSS applied to landing page previously recreated with HTML.

 _By Camila Rojas_